Wilson Clash Review: A Unique Racquet with Comfort & Power

 Review Summary & Ratings for the Wilson Clash

-The Wilson Clash tennis racquet is one of Wilson’s newest series of racquets.
-They’ve recently released version 2 of this racquet, called the Clash v2.
+The Wilson Clash tennis racquet is one of the most unique series of racquets.
+Wilson recently released version 3 of this racquet, called the Clash v3.

-The Clash was built for adult recreational and competitive club tennis players seeking a comfort racquet.
+The Clash was built for adult recreational and competitive club tennis players seeking a comfortable racquet that still has great power.
 It is one of the best tennis racquets on the market today with a forgiving and easy-to-swing frame.

 See our ratings, plus the pros and cons of the Wilson Clash below for a quick glance at how it performs compared to other tennis racquets.